How to Seal Countertops

-All natural stone countertops should be sealed regularly (usually one or twice a year) to protect your stone from stains, scratches, etching, and other damages.
+Do you want to know how to seal countertops?
+All natural stone countertops should be sealed regularly (usually one or twice a year) to protect your stone from stains, scratches, etching, and other damage.
 Conveniently, sealing your stone is something you can do all by yourself!
 Professionals are always available if you would like to outsource this job, but otherwise, you can become a stone sealer.

 Depending on what type of stone you have, sealing more than twice a year is suggested.
 For some delicate marble, homeowners will have peace of mind knowing they took an extra few hours to prevent any staining on their large investment.

 In this article, you will learn step by step, how to get your countertops sealed and ready to conquer any meal and cooking session.

 It’s important to know if your sealer has worn off since having been applied by fabricators upon installation.
 Here’s how to test: Pour a small amount of water, about 3 inches in diameter, on the surface of the stone in a few places and allow it to sit for 30 minutes.
 If a dark ring or mark appears, it means water is penetrating and your countertops need to be sealed again.
 If you are not comfortable with this, keep track of how many months it’s been since last sealed, and make a schedule for the year.